 6. Data availability

 All data are made available in the Supplementary Information associated with the publication.
-We include detailed materials and methods (S1 Appendix), complete processed fluid-inclusion dataset (S2 Dataset), the global melt-inclusions dataset (S3 Dataset), a compilation of microphotographs of the fluid-inclusions and crystals that were used for navigation only during the simulation (S3 FI Image Compilation) and a record of emails reporting results to HVO and tracking receipts related to sample shipment (S4 Email and tracking record).
-All raw data and Jupyter notebooks are also stored on Github at the following link: https://github.com/cljdevitre/2023_Kilauea-rapid-response-simulation.
+We include detailed materials and methods (S1 Appendix), complete processed fluid inclusion dataset (S2 Dataset), the global melt inclusions dataset (S3 Dataset), a compilation of microphotographs of the fluid inclusions and crystals that were used for navigation only during the simulation (S3 FI Image Compilation) and a record of emails reporting results to HVO and tracking receipts related to sample shipment (S4 Email and tracking record).
+All raw data and Jupyter notebooks are stored on Github at the following link: https://github.com/cljdevitre/2023_Kilauea-rapid-response-simulation.
 The Github repository will be archived on Zenodo upon acceptance.

 7. References